 Joyful Pleasure Midnight Joy (buy)— I’ve used approximately a zillion glass dildos in my day, so it takes a lot to impress me.
 This one did.
 I love its combination of curve, pronounced head, and impeccably-placed bumps.

-Jimmyjane Hello Touch X (don’t buy) — Let’s see: it made my girlfriend want to stop having sex with me, it shocked my vulva with electrostim, and it cut off the circulation to my fingers.
+Jimmyjane Hello Touch X (don’t buy) — Let’s see: it made my partner want to stop having sex with me, it shocked my vulva with electrostim, and it cut off the circulation to my fingers.
 What’s not to hate?

 Jimmyjane Form 5 (don’t buy) — Unfair to mention two Jimmyjane toys in this list?
 Of course it isn’t.
 Jimmyjane continues to peddle mediocre shit under the guise of “luxury,” and I’m growing increasingly angry about it.
 The shape of this vibrator makes absolutely no sense, and I refuse to act like it does.